 - (a) An innovative development design will be considered in conjunction with the primary land use project approval or building permit approval, when the project is consistent with subsection (b) of this section.
-An applicant may include the innovative development design proposal in the project pre-application review packet for review. - (b) The applicant shall demonstrate in a site/resource-specific report required pursuant to Section 3.F how the innovative development design complies with the following requirements: - (1) The innovative development design will achieve protection equivalent to or better than the treatment of the functions and values of the critical areas that would be obtained by applying the standard prescriptive measures contained in this appendix and SMP; - (2) Applicants for innovative development design must consider measures prescribed in guidance documents, such as watershed conservation plans or other similar conservation plans, and low impact stormwater management strategies which address wetlands, fish and wildlife habitat conservation areas or buffer protection consistent with this appendix and SMP; - (3) The innovative development design will not be materially detrimental to the public health, safety or welfare or injurious to other properties or improvements located outside of the subject property; and - (4) Applicants for innovative development design are encouraged to consider measures prescribed in the Puget Sound Action Team 2012 Technical Guidance Manual for Low Impact Development or as amended.
+An applicant may include the innovative development design proposal in the project pre-application review packet for review.
+[The Shoreline Administrator shall give preliminary findings on the pre-application and shall only issue a final decision for the design with the project or building permit approval, whichever occurs first.](#) - (b) The applicant shall demonstrate in a site/resource-specific report required pursuant to Section [14.88.2703.E](#) how the innovative development design complies with the following requirements:

+- (1) The innovative development design will achieve protection equivalent to or better than the treatment of the functions and values of the critical areas that would be obtained by applying the standard prescriptive measures contained in this appendix and SMP chapter; - (2) Applicants for innovative development design must consider measures prescribed in guidance documents, such as watershed conservation plans or other similar conservation plans, and low impact stormwater management strategies which address wetlands, fish and wildlife habitat conservation areas or buffer protection consistent with this chapter appendix and SMP; - (3) The innovative development design will not be materially detrimental to the public health, safety or welfare or injurious to other properties or improvements located outside of the subject property; and - (4) Applicants for innovative development design are encouraged to consider measures prescribed in the Puget Sound Action Team 2012 Technical Guidance Manual for Low Impact Development or as amended.
+(Ord.
+773, Sec.
+2, 2008)

-3.S Dedication of Land and/or Easements in Lieu of Park Mitigation.
+14.88.3003.S Dedication of Land and/or Easements in Lieu of Park Mitigation.

 The dedication of critical areas and their buffers as open space may not be used to satisfy park mitigation requirements.
 Park land must be dedicated or fees in lieu of dedication must be paid as set forth in this title.
-However, if an applicant provides recreation amenities in buffers as allowed under this appendix, the cost of those amenities may be subtracted from the total park mitigation calculated for a given project with prior approval of the Shoreline Administrator.
+However, if an applicant provides recreation amenities in buffers as allowed under this chapter appendix, the cost of those amenities may be subtracted from the total park mitigation calculated for a given project with prior approval of the Planning and Community Development Director.
+(Ord.
+773, Sec.
+2, 2008; Ord.
+741, Sec.
+2, 2007) Shoreline Administrator.